STANISLAS KIM

 (*August 24, 1993 in Courbevoie, France)

-studied in Paris with Raphaël Pidoux and Philippe Muller, and in Hannover with Tilmann Wick and Leonid Gorokhov.
-He is currently studying with Jens Peter Maintz at the Reina Sofía School of Music.
+studied in Paris with Raphaël Pidoux and Philippe Muller, in Hannover with Tilmann Wick and Leonid Gorokhov, and with Jens Peter Maintz at the Reina Sofía School of Music.

 Stanislas has received the advice of David Geringas, Frans Helmerson, Natalia Gutman, Wolfgang Emanuel Schmidt, Tabea Zimmermann, Ferenc Rados...

-He is 2014 laureate (together with German pianist Marie Rosa Günter) of the 8th Swedish International Competition and 2016 laureate of the 12e Concours International de Musique de Chambre de Lyon.
+He is 2014 laureate (together with German pianist Marie Rosa Günter) of the Swedish International Competition and 2016 laureate of the Concours International de Musique de Chambre de Lyon.

 Stanislas Kim plays a cello of the Vuillaume school, on loan from the Deutsche Stiftung Musikleben.